EduardoNicacio/LLMBenchmark/qwen3-4b-2507/readme.md

 ## Performance

-- Thought for: 0min1s
+- Thought for: 0.2s / 0.2s
-- Tokens per second: 134.40
+- Tokens per second: 135.84 / 117.54

 ## Observations

-Good performance.
+- Good performance.
-Along with [qwen3-4b-thinking-2507](/qwen3-4b-thinking-2507/readme.md), this was the only model to include all the columns with squared brackets, a good practice in MS SQL server.
+- Along with [qwen3-4b-thinking-2507](/qwen3-4b-thinking-2507/readme.md), this was the only model to include all the columns with squared brackets, a good practice in MS SQL server.
+- Good quality in general; included appropriate comments for code documentation across the board; only model to generate the Razor pages with Bootstrap tags for the form elements.